Afghan passport: Corruption

 In 2015, Afghanistan's TOLOnews reported that a number of citizens of Iran and Pakistan have fraudulently obtained Afghan passports.
 It was reported recently "that a number of counterfeiters abroad had prepared passport booklets, smuggled them into the country and distributed them to the public."
+It was also reported that some people pay hundreds of US dollars for fake emergency medical documents, which allow them to obtain Afghan passports expeditiously.
+According to KabulNow, in 2023 middlemen quoted fees of US$2000-US$3000 for a passport, with much of the money going to Taliban officials.